 - QC Suspension Limits.
 A range of values that if exceeded on a single QC test, requires that the Contractor suspend operations and determine, correct, and document the deficiencies before resuming production.
-The QC suspension limit must not exceed specification limits. - Sample.
-A representative quantity of PCC taken during production which is used to measure the quality characteristics for the PCC. - Sampling Rate.
-The number of times the fresh PCC is sampled. - Specification Limits.
+The QC suspension limit must not exceed specification limits.
+Contractors supplying prestressed concrete bridge beams must, at a minimum, double the number of remaining sublots for a production lot if a sublot (except the first sublot) QC test exceeds QC Suspension Limits. - Sample.
+A representative quantity of PCC taken during production that is used to measure the quality characteristics for the PCC. - Sampling Rate.
+The minimum number of times the fresh PCC is required to be sampled. - Specification Limits.
 The threshold values placed on a quality characteristic used to evaluate the quality of the material. - Strength Sample Test Result.
-The average of two or three companion strength sample test specimens (28-day compressive strength and work progress) for non-prestressed structural precast concrete and prestressed structural precast concrete, respectively, taken from the same sample of PCC is considered a strength sample test result. - Strength Test Specimen.
-A strength test specimen is an individual 6-inch by 12-inch strength test cylinder or 4-inch by 8-inch strength test cylinder molded and cured in accordance with AASHTO T23/ASTM C31 and tested in accordance with AASHTO T22/ASTM C39.
+The average of two or three companion strength sample tests (28-day compressive strength and work progress) for non-prestressed structural precast concrete and prestressed structural precast concrete, respectively, taken from the same sample of PCC is considered a strength sample test result. - Strength Test Specimen.
+A strength test specimen is an individual 6-inch by 12-inch or 4-inch by 8-inch strength test cylinder molded and cured in accordance with ASTM C31/C31M and tested in accordance with ASTM C39/C39M.
 Ensure all QC strength test specimens are the same nominal size.
 Strength test specimen cylinder size of 4-inch by 8-inch is permitted only if the nominal maximum coarse aggregate particle size, as specified for the coarse aggregate in the PCC mixture, is 1-inch or less. - Sublot.
 A portion of a production lot represented by a complete set of QC tests, as described in subsection c.5.F of this special provision.
 The Engineer and Contractor may agree to reduce the typical sublot size based on other project conditions.
+Contractor must increase the sublot size for prestressed concrete bridge beams each time QC Suspension Limits are activated.

 b.
 Materials.
 Ensure mixture requirements are in accordance with the contract.
-Ensure aggregate meets MDOT Procedures for Aggregate Inspection.
+Ensure aggregate meets MDOT Procedures for Aggregate Inspection and any project special provisions.